 The ECDIS chart 1 is intended to familiarise the Mariner with the symbology used on ECDIS.
-The Mariner must be able to display each cell, and by cursor-pick get a read-out of the meaning of any symbol shown.
+The Mariner must be able to display each cell, and by cursor-pick get a read-out of the meaning of any feature shown.